apace100/origins-docs/docs/types/power_types/burn.md

     }
 }
 ```

-This power will only burn the player for 1 second, within a 20 ticks interval if the said player is not wearing a leather helmet.
+This example will set the entity on fire for 1 second, within an interval of 20 ticks if the said entity is not wearing a Leather Helmet.